Roseville College is planning a new Sport and Wellbeing Centre to align the school’s facilities with its focus on the wellbeing of girls.

 Plans for the new Centre include an outdoor court area to replace existing courts, a spacious strength and conditioning gymnasium, and an indoor swimming pool to allow year-round, all-weather learn to swim activities and elite squad training.
 The College’s existing outdoor pool, which opened in 1973, has reached the end of its life; it cannot be used during winter and is now costing a considerable amount to maintain.
 The Centre will also feature a leading-edge nutrition and food technology space, flexible learning spaces, and underground car parking spaces for staff and students to ease the demand on neighbouring streets.

-The College is inviting alumni, students, teachers, families and neighbours to be involved in the planning process.
 We think of our whole campus as a classroom and strongly believe the new Centre will benefit from the knowledge and input of our community as we work to make the best use of our site for our girls.
 The design builds into the natural slope of the land, the building line is in keeping with homes in the street, and landscaping will reflect the local character of our suburb, to which we are very proud to belong.
 The College has always been proud of its good relationship with our local community, and their involvement in this next chapter of our 111-year history is important to us.

 Enquiries concerning the Sport and Wellbeing Centre can be made by contacting: